General Content Policies

 In general, content in VTechWorks is meant to capture the intellectual output of Virginia Tech in all its variety.
 Types of content in VTechWorks include (but are not limited to) the following:

-- Data that supports a particular thesis, dissertation, report, article, or book may be deposited in VTechWorks along with that piece of writing as part of a single item record with multiple files.
-Independent data sets should be deposited in Virginia Tech’s data repository, VTechData.
+Data that supports a particular thesis, dissertation, report, article, or book may be deposited in VTechWorks along with that piece of writing as part of a single item record with multiple files.
+Independent data sets should be deposited in the Virginia Tech Data Repository.

 Types of Content Not Allowed